2024–25 Kerala Blasters FC season: November

-On 28 November, Blasters played their tenth league match against FC Goa, losing their sixth home match at Kochi for 1-0.
+On 28 November, Blasters played their tenth league match against FC Goa, losing their sixth home match at Kochi for 1–0.
 Goa scored the only goal of the match through Boris Singh Thangjam at 40th minute.
-Blasters failed to score an equalizer in the second half as the match ended in a 1-0 loss for Kerala Blasters.
+Blasters failed to score an equalizer in the second half as the match ended in a 1–0 loss for Kerala Blasters.

 After the loss, Blasters faced Bengaluru FC once again on 7 December.
 The match took place at Bengaluru's home ground Sree Kanteerava Stadium.
 After early misses from both sides, Sunil Chhetri scored an early lead for Bengaluru at the 8th minute.
-Ryan Williams doubled the lead on 38th minute and both team farewelled for the halftime in the score 2-0.
+Ryan Williams doubled the lead on 38th minute and both team farewelled for the halftime in the score 2–0.
 After the kick off for the second half, Jesus Jimenez and Freddy Lallawmawma scored the comeback goals for Blasters, equalizing the score.
 After promising sequences for Blasters, Chhetri regained their lead in the 73rd minute, assisted by Pereyra Diaz.
 Despite constant attempts, Bengaluru managed to score another goal through Chhetri, making him the oldest ISL player to score a hat-trick.
 He also became the first player to score a hat-trick this season.
 The final whistle came on the 98th minute, securing a win for Bengaluru and yet another loss for Blasters.

 Despite consecutive losses and inconsistent performance, Blasters faced Mohun Bagan Super Giant in an away game at the Salt Lake stadium, Kolkata with 4 changes in their starting line up.
 The game began with kick off touch from Adrián Luna.
-After consecutive attacks and agression from the visitors, Vishal Kaith managed to keep the post clear.
+After consecutive attacks and aggression from the visitors, Vishal Kaith managed to keep the post clear.
 Mohun Bagan managed to score the opening goal in the 33rd minute from a gripping mistake from goalkeeper Sachin Suresh through Jamie Maclaren.
 The second half began with the equaliser from Blasters, in the 51st minute through Jesús Jiménez.
 After several attempts from the away side, Miloš Drinčić managed to direct the ball to the goal for the comeback from free kick, following an accident drop from Vishal.
 Mohun Bagan yet managed to equilize the score in the 86th minute.
-Mohun Bagan scored a stunning victory with the last minute goal from Alberto in the 95th minute with a 5 minute injury time.
+Mohun Bagan scored a stunning victory with the last minute goal from Alberto in the 95th minute with a 5-minute injury time.